Please use our cubicles for shoes and belongings.

 If you used props, put them back the way you found them.

+Remember to give $10 to $15 to your teacher or send them payment through Venmo (your teacher will have their Venmo scan code or name on the front desk).
 Yoga is not generally free.
 Remember your payment arrangement without a reminder from the teacher.